babelsociety/website/content/blog/in-depth-labor/index.md

 **Reaching a high job level is not a requirement**.
 There is nothing wrong in staying at the entry level if that's what we want.

-Once society will be big enough, we would advise to establish the so-called [Journeyman years](https://en.wikipedia.org/wiki/Journeyman_years) to foster creativity.
+Once society is big enough, we would advise to establish the so-called [Journeyman years](https://en.wikipedia.org/wiki/Journeyman_years) to foster creativity.

+Lastly, one person isn't limited to a single job type, we can have as many as we want and all at different levels.

 # Art